a toaster gives advice

 Besides having fun with the branding details, designing a full experience, and playing with haiku formats, I had the goal to test LLMs in two ways.

 First, how well central ideas translate to individual technical decisions with coding agents.
-This round I’ve mostly used Opus 4.5 and 4.6, current frontier models.
-While generated details are fine or sometimes actually good, the result just lacks the attention to connect execution decisions to the broader vision (with a few interesting exceptions like offering interesitng phrases in the copy) which I’d expect from a motivated human engineer to do.
-For example a small details is the loading animation which initially was more generic and technical, and needed to more directly follow the mood of the flow.
-Which just means that attention to details still mostly means human attention is expected.
+This time I’ve mostly used Opus 4.5 and 4.6, current frontier models.
+While generated details are fine or sometimes actually good, the result just lacks the attention to connect execution decisions to the broader vision (with a few interesting exceptions like offering interesitng phrases in the copy).
+This is something I’d expect from a motivated human engineer to be more attentive about.
+For example the small details in the loading animation which initially was more generic and technical, needed fairly significant detailed instruction to more directly follow the mood of the flow.
+Attention to details and systematic choices still mostly means human attention.

-My second goal was to see how capable an LLM could be in the browser, running on the user’s machine in a realistic use scenario.
-The haiku are mostly good.
-The model hyperfixates on certain examples (like toasters appear constantly) but it’s surprisingly usable for a 0.6B model running client-side.
+My second goal was to see how capable an LLM could be in the browser, running on the user’s machine, in a realistic use scenario.
+The haikus are mostly good.
+The model hyperfixates on certain examples (like toasters appear constantly), but it’s surprisingly usable for a 0.6B model running client-side.

 toaster hums in the shadow